 IMPORTANT: If you fail to meet your OPT reporting requirements or accrue 90 days of unemployment, your F-1 Status/OPT will be automatically terminated by USCIS.
 Make sure to submit your OPT update form within 10 days of any change.

 I received my EAD card; what do I have to do now?

-Once you receive your EAD, submit the approved dates on your EAD through the OPT Update Form.
+Once you receive your EAD, make a copy or scan of it and keep it for your records.
+You do not need to provide OIA with a copy of your EAD.
+Within 10 days of getting a new job, you must submit the employer information and approved dates on your EAD through the OPT Update Form.
 You will also use this update form to inform OIA of any changes to your employment status, employer, or address.
 See OPT Reporting Requirements for more information.

 Is there a grace period after my OPT ends?

 Yes.
 There is a 60-day Grace Period after the work authorization end date listed on your EAD.
 During this time, you will either need to leave the country, change to a new immigration status, or transfer to a new program.
 You are not allowed to work during this time.
 Please see our information on the Grace Period for details.

 If you are leaving the U.S. during your Grace Period, you do not need to inform OIA.
 If you are leaving the U.S. before your OPT ends and will not use your remaining OPT time, make sure to let OIA know so that we can update your record.